Before you start exploring opportunities in Czechia you need to define what you are really looking for

 Internet country code: .cz

-Annual vacation: Majority of Czechs take annual vacations during school holidays.
+Annual vacation: The majority of Czechs take annual vacations during school holidays.
 During July and August, many businesses close for holidays.

 - Summer holidays - between 1 July and August 31